omnivector-solutions/osd-documentation/testing/_sources/operations/accounting-profiling.rst.txt

 Accounting And Profiling
 ========================

-SLURM can collect accounting and profiling information about jobs and job steps.
+Slurm can collect accounting and profiling information about jobs and job steps.
 Please find below instructions on how to setup accounting for the different plugins, as well as the `official documentation about accounting
 <https://slurm.schedmd.com/accounting.html>`_.